ebenezerdon/todo-app-dexie/README.md

-Todo app project from Ebenezer Don's React course
+Todo app with React and Dexie.js